SukratUbha/MARC/README.md

-# marker-allocation-tool-2
+# M. A. R. C.
+# Marker Allocation Reconciliation Configurator
-A web-based tool for organizing markers (Version 2)
+A web-based tool for organizing markers (Team 6)